pitchet2/Enigma-Sim/README.md

 1) Select Rotor: Selecting Rotor, Rotor 1,2,3 are from the right to the left in the picture.
 Each rotor has 8 options to choose from.
 2) Initial Setting: Set the first letter for each rotor on the display.
 After Rotor 1 completes 1 revolution, Rotor 2 moves 1 letter.
 After Rotor2 completes 1 revolution, Rotor 3 moves 1 letter.
-3) Plug Board: Plug board connects a pair of letter.
-If A connects to B, when A is clicked, the input to the rotor would be B. The Plug Board would automaticaly deletes repeated letters if there were any.
+3) PlugBoard: Plug board connects a pair of the letter.
+If A connects to B, when A is clicked, the input to the rotor would be B. The Plug Board would automatically delete repeated letters if there were any.

 Type in the message to get the output.